chronark/swapchain/docs/docs/software-architecture.md

 ## 2. Architectural Represantition

-Swapchain offers a web application that follows the Clean architecture pattern.
-Main reason to use this pattern is to separate functions into layers thus improve the maintainability and reusability.
+Swapchain offers a command-line interface (CLI) and a basic mockup which follow the Clean Architecture pattern.
+Main reason to use this pattern is to separate functions into layers and thus, improve the maintainability and reusability.
 Figure 1 visualizes the Clean Architecture by using color-coded schemes.

 ![](./docs/static/img/CleanArchitecture.jpg)
 Figure 1: The Clean Architecture (Martin, 2020) [3]